tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## CMB2

-> This plugin is required for the theme to show custom options for post, page and other post types.
+<div class="lead">This plugin is required for the theme to show custom options for post, page and other post types.</div>

 ![CLARA Options on Post](img/clara-options-on-post.png)